Prag8855/aab/content/guides/housing-scams.md

 - [ ] **Is it too good to be true?**
     If it's too easy to get the apartment, or if the price is too low, be careful.[^9]
 - [ ] **Is the apartment real?**
+    If you can't visit the apartment, it's probably a scam.
 Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the apartment photos come from somewhere else.
 Check if the text was copied from another listing.
 Check if the apartment has the same windows in the listing and on Google Street View.
 - [ ] **Is the landlord real?**
     Google the name of the landlord or *[[Hausverwaltung]]*.
 Some scammers make also make fake websites.
 - [ ] **How old is the account?**